The Jews of Ethiopia Return Home

 The Ethiopian Jews traveled over 1500 miles to be with their Israeli brothers and after thousands of years of being separated from the rest of the Jewish faith, they finally returned to the Promised Land.

-Our January Ethiopia Expedition will highlight the history of the Jews in Ethiopia.
+Our Ethiopian expeditions and Biblical tours will highlight the history of the Jews in Ethiopia.
 You will see the airfield and amazing artifacts this tribe of Jewish people left behind.